syr0x/kasper/_posts/2018-04-11-vulhub-necromancer.markdown

 The end goal is simple… destroy The Necromancer!
 ![necromancer ascii]({{ "/assets/images/necromancer-00.png"}})
-VM is designed to DHCP auto assign so we typically track the VM's IP netdiscover use.
+VM is designed to DHCP auto assign so we typically track the VM's IP with netdiscover use.